AdobeDocs/experience-manager-65.en/help/forms/using/setup-reference-sites.md

 To experience the integration in the reference site, do the following to configure Target in AEM:

 1. Start the author quickstart with the jvm argument `-Dabtesting.enabled=true` to enable A/B testing on the server.

+   >[!NOTE]
+   >
-   **Note**: If the AEM instance is running on JBoss, which is started as a service from Turnkey installation, add the `-Dabtesting.enabled=true` parameter in the following entry in the `jboss\bin\standalone.conf.bat` file, :
+   >If the AEM instance is running on JBoss, which is started as a service from Turnkey installation, add the `-Dabtesting.enabled=true` parameter in the following entry in the `jboss\bin\standalone.conf.bat` file, :
    `set "JAVA_OPTS=%JAVA_OPTS% -Dadobeidp.serverName=server1 -Dfile.encoding=utf8 -Djava.net.preferIPv4Stack=true -Dabtesting.enabled=true"`

 1. Access `https://<hostname>:<port>/libs/cq/core/content/tools/cloudservices.html`.